 Statistics on insurance for work abroad and posted workers

-In 2018, the Finnish Centre for Pensions issued more than 12,000 decisions on coverage by Finnish social security laws while working abroad.
-The number of issued decisions has doubled over the last decade.
+In 2019, the Finnish Centre for Pensions issued almost 13,000 decisions on coverage by Finnish social security while working abroad.
+The number of certificates issued came to 11,365, 40% of which were granted on the basis of automated decisions.

 Statistics on insurance for work abroad and posted workers